 If the party borrowing the securities provides collateral in the form of bank deposits, the bank deposits must be held in blocked accounts.
-Alternatively, the deposits may be invested in the same currency in high-quality debt instruments issued by the German Federal Government, a German Federal State, the EU, an EU member state, a regional or local authority in the EU, an EEA country or a third country, in short-term money market funds that comply with BaFin guidelines, or by way of a reverse repurchase agreement with a credit institution that guarantees the repayment of the deposits at any time (see "Repurchase agreements" below and on p.
-32).
+Alternatively, the deposits may be invested in the same currency in high-quality debt instruments issued by the German Federal Government, a German Federal State, the EU, an EU Member State, a regional or local authority in the EU, an EEA country or a third country, in short-term money market funds that comply with BaFin guidelines, or by way of a reverse repurchase agreement with a credit institution that guarantees the repayment of the deposits at any time (see "Repurchase agreements" on the right and on p.
+31).